 2. They contain more than one word (Instagram prefers these over one-worded hashtags).
 Struggling to think of these?
 Do what I do.
 Take ‘summer’ for example and turn it into #summervibes, #summerday, #summermood etc. instantly you’ve populated better hashtags.

 3. They’re relevant to your post.
-While a hashtag thats popular may drive more likes to your photo just by using a hashtag, you’re not attracting the right audience (so they’ll be less inclined to follow your account).
-You’re better off having less likes that are of quality (meaning by accounts that truly want to follow you!)
+While a hashtag that’s popular may drive more likes to your photo just by using a hashtag, you’re not attracting the right audience (so they’ll be less inclined to follow your account).
+You’re better off having less likes that are of quality (meaning by accounts that truly want to follow you!).
+Careful as well: people can actually report your photos if they aren’t in line with the hashtag!

 Remember, you have 30 hashtags you can use, so use them!
 Make sure you’re switching up which hashtags you use each time.
 Avoid using irrelevant hashtags!